 During the inspection, the TPU QA laboratory was not observed (associated with B4359).
-The previous inspection indicates that the lab is used for physical testing of thermoplastic polyurethane elastomer that is produced from diols, methylene diisocyanate (MDI), and solid materials.
+Previous inspections indicate that the lab is used for physical testing of thermoplastic polyurethane elastomer that is produced from diols, methylene diisocyanate (MDI), and solid materials.
 The lab includes a melt-flow machine that conducts viscosity testing on the product produced.

 During the inspection, the Care Chemical Lab and Woodbinder Lab were not visited.
 According to the previous inspection, the Care Chemical Lab consists of laboratory benches and hoods used for the research and development of soaps and surfactants.
 According to Mr. Thompson the Woodbinder Lab is used for the research and development of resins and adhesives.
+The Care Chemical Lab and the Woodbinder Lab will be visited during the next inspection.